Ananda-Das/Course-Registration-with-javascript/README.md

 ## In App.jsx Component

 I have used three states.
 They are enrolls, totalCredits, remainingCredit.
 They are passed as props in the courses component.
 Each state are controlled by the useSate hook.
 For Object I used empty array & for number I used zero (0).
 The functions of these states were used to set the value.
+- In enrolls state I used it to enroll the subject after a user use the select button.
+The setEnrolls function is used to create a array list of a user enrolls list.
+- In totalCredits state I used it to calculate the total Credit of user enrolled Course.
+The setTotalCredits function is used to update the totalCredit as a user enroll more course.
+In this project a user can enroll upto 20hr total credit.
+- In remaingCredit state I used it to calculate the remaining credit of the user enrolled course.
+As in this project a user can take upto 20hr credit so I need to calucate how many credit left after a user enroll a course & show it to the user.
+The setRemainingCredit function is used to update the remainingCredit state as user enroll more course & show him/her how many credit hour he/she left.

 ## In Courses.jsx Component